Linckia multifora

-Linckia multifora is a variously colored starfish in the family Ophidiasteridae that is found in the Indian Ocean and Red Sea.
+Linckia multifora is a variously colored starfish in the family Ophidiasteridae that is found in the Pacific Ocean, Indian Ocean and Red Sea.
 Its common names include the Dalmatian Linckia, mottled Linckia, spotted Linckia, multicolor sea star and multi-pore sea star.

 Description

 Linckia multifora has a small disk and five long, slim cylindrical arms that taper slightly towards the tips.
 The colour is variable and includes brown, pink, red, or gray with small red spots.
 The surface has a rough texture and is covered in granulations.
 This starfish can grow to a diameter of 2 to 5 inches (5 to 13 cm).

 Distribution

 Linckia multifora is circumtropical.
 It is found in the Indian Ocean, Red Sea, the western Pacific north to Japan, south to Lord Howe Island, east to the Pitcairn Islands, and northeast to Hawaii.
 Maps at World Register of Marine Species showing the distribution limited to the western Indian Ocean and at the Encyclopedia of Life showing an observation in the Caribbean seem to be incorrect.
 It is found on the sea floor at depths down to about 700 feet (213 metres) and favors coral reefs.